kiranchowdhury/k8s-networking/README.md

-# k8s-net-labs
-Kubernetes networking labs for KubeCon EU 2020 talk
+# Kubernetes networking using Flannel and Calico

 After cloning this repo, to follow along you **either** need to install:
 - Docker [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)